pinobatch/numism/docs/good_coin.md

 glitches.
 Cases where an emulated game might write out of bounds to host memory should also rank early.
-Areas where an emulator is too lenient, causing homebrew games to appear to work but fail on hardware, generally rank later.
+Areas where an emulator is too lenient, causing homebrew games to appear to work but fail on hardware, may rank later.
 Things not used by any licensed game or notable homebrew game, such as the PCM reflection registers in the Game Boy Color, might be too obscure for inclusion.